 Fantasy Points Above Expectation (FPAE) is a metric we created to better capture how much fantasy production each team is giving up.
-FPAE measures how many fantasy points a team gives up to a certain position, relative to what they were expected to give up.
-For example, if New Orleans’s FPAE against QBs is 5.0, that means they have given up an average of 5 points more than expected to QBs.
-In this context, “expected” is referring to their opponents’ average fantasy points.
-We give a full explanation of FPAE here.
+FPAE measures how many fantasy points a team gives up to each position relative to what their opponents had averaged going into each matchup.
+For example, if GB’s FPAE against QBs is 5.0, that means they have given up an average of 5 points more than expected to QBs.
+In this context, “expected” is referring to their opponents’ average fantasy points heading into the matchup.
+We give a detailed explanation of FPAE here.
 FPAE values for each position group are shown below and were calculated using each team’s last 7 games (PPR scoring).

 - The tables below are intended to help identify good matchups – look for green ranks in the right-most columns and avoid red ranks.

 - The “SD” columns represent standard deviations, or the variation in weekly points given up.
 Target teams with low standard deviations and high FPAE, which are both colored in green.

-- “FPA” columns represent raw Fantasy Points Allowed, without adjustment
+- “FPA” columns represent raw Fantasy Points Allowed